 - Extending your stay without notifying the property owner well in advance

-How to vacate the tenant in case of violation?
+Following are the steps to vacate the tenant in case of violation :

 First and foremost, notify the tenant.
 Tell him why you have deemed it necessary to evict him before the expiration of the lease period.
 For the sake of fairness, you might have to give him an opportunity to respond to those accusations.